pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Invite organizer, showing a text input for the organizer's short form and a checkbox for allowing access to reusable media, both empty.](../assets/screens/gift-cards/invite-organizer.png)

-You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards → Acceptance: and clicking the :btn:Invite new organizer: button.
+You can do so by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards → Acceptance: and clicking the :btn:Invite new organizer: button.
 Enter the organizer's short form into the field and click :btn:Save:.
 This will return you to the acceptance settings page, where the organizer will now be listed with the status "invited".